onthe6ks/learn_ansible_202107/README.md

 # learn_ansible_202107
-This repository is my study record for ansible mainly udemy(getting started ansible in Japanese) and my test sample
+This repository is my study record for ansible.
+Mainly udemy(getting started ansible in Japanese) and my test sample playbook.

 ## setting